 The worker compensation insurance rates are applied to the wages and salaries of the employees to arrive at the worker compensation insurance premiums or costs.
 Although the insurance premiums are based on employee salaries and wages, generally the entire amount is paid by the employer and is considered an expense for the employer.
 (Contact your state's worker compensation office for the specifics in your state.)

 If the employer pays the insurance premium in advance, a current asset such as Prepaid Insurance is used.
 The account balance will be reduced and Worker Compensation Insurance Expense will increase as the employees work.

 If the employer does not pay the premiums in advance, the company must accrue the expense with an adjusting entry that increases Worker Compensation Insurance Expense along with increases in a current liability such as Worker Compensation Insurance Liability.
 In this situation the current liability will be reduced when the employer pays the worker compensation insurance premiums.

 In some industries, worker compensation insurance is a significant expense for the employer and therefore we consider it an important part of payroll accounting.

 6. Employer portion of insurance (health, dental, vision, life, disability)

 In the past, many companies included group health, dental, vision, disability, and life insurance in the benefit package provided to employees.
-Over the past few decades, however, the cost of these group policies has risen significantly.
-Today the insurance premium for family coverage could be more than $10,000 per year per employee.
+Over the past few decades, however, the costs for these group policies have risen significantly.
+Today the insurance premium for family coverage can be more than $10,000 per year per employee.
 As a result of these escalating costs, most companies now require employees to pay a portion of the premium cost; this amount is usually collected by means of employee-directed payroll withholding.